Mohan Rakesh

-Mohan Rakesh (मोहन राकेश; 8 January 1925 – 3 December 1972) was one of the pioneers of the Nai Kahani ("New Story") literary movement of the Hindi literature in India in the 1950s.
+Mohan Rakesh (8 January 1925 – 3 December 1972) was one of the pioneers of the Nai Kahani ("New Story") literary movement of the Hindi literature in India in the 1950s.
 He wrote the first modern Hindi play, Ashadh Ka Ek Din (One Day in Aashad) (1958), which won a competition organised by the Sangeet Natak Akademi.
 He made significant contributions to the novel, the short story, travelogue, criticism, memoir and drama.

+Mohan Rakesh's Aadhe-adhure is one of the most significant plays about urbanmiddle class family and poignantly projects the transition of values in the changing urban scenario in India.

 He was awarded the Sangeet Natak Akademi Award in 1968.

 Early life and education

 He was born as Madan Mohan Guglani on 8 January 1925 in Amritsar in the Punjab Province of British India.
 His father was a lawyer who died when he was sixteen.
 Mohan Rakesh hailed from a Sindhi family.
 His father migrated from Sindh to Punjab long ago.
 He did his M.A. in English and Hindi from Punjab University, Lahore.